 Download JOM form (.pdf)

-B) Title VII forms are for all Native American students enrolled with Mesa Public Schools.
+B) Title VI forms are for all Native American students enrolled with Mesa Public Schools.
 All portions of the form must be completed in order to be eligible for services.

 In addition to funds from the federal and state education offices the program also requests additional educational money from local Indian communities to meet student needs.
 Through the City of Mesa the program receives additional funds from the Fort McDowell Yavapai-Apache Nation.
 These additional funds make it possible to provide academic services in other areas that federal funds may not meet.

-What does Title VII, Impact Aid and JOM do?
+What does Title VI, Impact Aid and JOM do?